wbadart/angular-express-boilerplate/README.md

 # Angular Express Boilerplate
-A solid springboard for your MEAN app.
+This boilerplate is meant to help you get your MEAN app off the ground fast.

 ### Global dependencies
 - gulp